mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 The bash script that we use to configure the newly created instance is executed through AWS [cloud-init](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) by specifying the content of the script as the parameter `user_data` in the AWS instance configuration in Terraform.

-This will cause the creation of a bash script on the new instance and it's executing as part of `clout-init final`.
-Unfortunately, the execution of this step can take place quite some time, as the first time the instance boots cloud-init is executing besides our script, several other AWS pre-configured system updates.
-Terraform on the other hand does not wait for cloud-init nor has it means to monitor its progress.
+This will cause the creation of a bash script on the new instance and it's executing as part of `clout-init final` (A system process that is run during system boot).
+Unfortunately, the execution of this step can take quite some time.
+The first time the instance boots, cloud-init is executing besides our script, several other AWS pre-configured system modifications and performs an system update.

+This system boot process is out of the scope of Terraform, and so the Terraform deployment process will not wait for cloud-init nor has it means to monitor its progress.
 Instead, Terraform will simply create the instance and provide the script to cloud-init, assuming its job is done.

+This behavior can be acceptable in a case where you deploy some new cloud resources, like compute notes in a cluster, storage pods for later use, or any asynchronous use case where you have other measures in place that make use once the new resource is not only deployed but actually useable.
+In our use case though, you want to be able to know when your new ML instance is ready to be used, and therefore we want to reflect the system boot status during the Terraform deployment.
+One easy way to solve this, is to make Terraform block the deployment until the system has booted and is configured completely.

 To make sure that `terraform apply` will only terminate once cloud-init has finished, we introduce a [remove-exec terraform provider](https://www.terraform.io/language/resources/provisioners/remote-exec) named `cloud_init_wait` that is using ssh on the remote instance and is executing `sudo cloud-init status --wait` which blocks until cloud-init finishes its execution.